diamonddev107/checklist_vikunja/docs/content/doc/setup/install-backend.md

 If you've installed Vikunja to a directory other than `/opt/vikunja`, you need to adapt `WorkingDirectory` accordingly.

+Save the file to `/etc/systemd/system/vikunja.service`

-After you made all necessary modifications, it's time to start the service:
+After you made all nessecary modifications, it's time to start the service:

 {{< highlight bash >}}
 sudo systemctl enable vikunja